Baltoli/project-docs/notes/writeups/model_checking.md

 Analysis and demonstration of this being useful is probably going to want to come from performance demonstrations and / or bug finding in code.

+### Important Themes & Ideas

+* What happens when an analysis is not provable?
+* Expressivity of the assertion language - what properties can an implementation prove?
+* Anything to do with runtime rather than compile time.
+* Counterexample generation - is it possible?
+Can execution paths be identified?
+* Code released - is anything available to look at or use?

+### Clarke
+* A Tool for Checking ANSI-C Programs, 2004

+### Merz
+* LLBMC: Bounded Model Checking of C and C++ Programs Using a Compiler IR, 2012

+### Schlich
+* Model checking C source code for embedded systems, 2009

+### Morse
+* Model checking LTL properties over ANSI-C programs with bounded traces, 2015

+### Chen
+* Model checking one million lines of C code, 2004